jython/book/chapter19.rst

   # use threading test harness

-  # XXX verify this works with methods too, but it should; perhaps
+  # XXX verify this works with decorating methods too, but it should; perhaps
   # rewrite to use just that and avoid the above global

 You don't need to explicitly release anything.
 Even in the the case of